 Escape the crowded slopes by retreating to the remote alpine enclave of Livigno.
 A paradise of deep, plentiful snow and off-piste runs in the Alta Valtellina, Livigno is sometimes referred to as “Little Tibet” due to its remote location, sky-high peaks, and high-quality snow.
 Located in the Lombardy region close to the Swiss border, here a state-of-the-art lift system ferries skiers up the slopes to some of the best off-piste, freeride, and backcountry terrain in Italy.

 With a terrain park and ungroomed runs, Livigno is also popular among snowboarders.
-A multicultural après-ski scene, free bus system, and duty-free shopping, it has plenty to entice skiers apart from the slopes.
+With a multicultural après-ski scene, a free bus system, and duty-free shopping, it has plenty to entice skiers apart from the slopes.

 Champoluc